 Intended for the professional or manager seeking an awareness of dimensioning and tolerancing who does not need to further their knowledge with a more in-depth course.
-Designed to provide you with an understanding of Geometric Dimensioning & Tolerancing (GD&T) fundamentals, this course focuses on the basic requirements of engineering drawings, numeric dimensions and tolerances and geometric dimensions and tolerances.
+Designed to provide you with an understanding of GD&T fundamentals, this course focuses on the basic requirements of engineering drawings, numeric dimensions and tolerances, and geometric dimensions and tolerances.

 - Learn how geometric tolerances supplement conventional tolerances to specify limits on allowable variation.